"The more we value things outside our control, the less control we have."

 We control how much of our time and energy we’re giving to social media, but there's a strong argument that it doesn’t matter.
 We have control over how much time and attention we give to financial news outlets, who are in the business of promoting fear and selling advertisements.
 It just takes a moment to realize that the stock market's day-to-day movements don't matter to you, nor the daily news reports.

 If it doesn't matter, don't worry about it.
 Spend your time, energy, and attention in better ways.

 Things You Can't Control AND Don't Matter

-Focus your attention, time, energy, and money on the sweet spot.
-You have the ability to pay attention to what matters; your personal economy.
-You can control your savings rate, what you spend your money on, your aspirations, when you retire, your exposure to risky investments, how much insurance to buy, and how you want to spend your time.
-Those things matter and are worthy of your time and attention.
+Focus your attention, time, energy, and money on that sweet spot.
+You have the ability to pay attention to things that will bring you joy and peace.
+Focus on things that both matter to you and that are inside your control.
+You can control your savings rate, what you spend your money on, your life aspirations, when you retire, your exposure to risky investments, how much insurance to buy, and how to spend your time.
+These things matter to you and are worthy of your time and attention.

 Carl Richards: The Behavior Gap

 Sheldon Solomon, Jeff Greenberg, Tom Pyszczynski: The Worm at the Core

 Irvin Yalom: Staring at the Sun

 Note: Above is a list of references that I intentionally looked at or thought about while writing this article.
 It is not meant to be a definitive list of everything that influenced my thinking and writing.
 It's very likely that I left something out.
 If you notice something that you think I left out, please let me know; I will be happy to update the list.